 Kurfürstendamm 211, 10719 Berlin (Charlottenburg), www.yorck.de, Station: U1, U9 Kurfürstendamm

 Discover the world, without travelling!
-If you are interested in my upcoming book "Traveling the world in Berlin" just message me via email email@example.com.
-The book will be released by November 2020 - just on time for Christmas ;).
+If you are interested in my travel book "Travel the world in Berlin" just order it in my online shop.

 If you want to find hidden gems of Berlin, check out my folding maps BertaBerlin and QueerBerlin.
 They are available in well-chosen locations all over Charlottenburg, Neukölln, Kreuzberg, Mitte and Prenzlauer Berg in Berlin and online.
 But for those of you, who want to stay up to date, feel free to follow me on INSTAGRAM, FACEBOOK or register for my NEWSLETTER BertaNews.